YINI-lang/YINI-spec/README.md

 > YINI aims to hit the sweet spot between human-friendly simplicity and reliable structure — without the noise of JSON or the quirks of YAML.

+Inspired by among others INI, JSON, Python, and Markdown.
+YINI keeps things minimal and consistent — with **structured sections**, **multiple comment styles**, and a **formal grammar**.

-## Why YINI
+## 🔥 Why YINI
-There are already many configuration formats — INI, JSON, YAML, TOML — but none hit the sweet spot of balance YINI was aiming for:
+There are already many configuration formats — INI, JSON, YAML, TOML — but none hit the sweet spot of balance YINI was aiming for.

+Too often, config formats are either too limiting (like INI), or too verbose, or too overloaded and complex.

+YINI exists because:
+- JSON is structured and predictable, but too verbose, strict (and no comments 😤).
+- YAML is powerful but too permissive, error-prone, and has significant whitespace.
+- TOML is fine, but sometimes gets too verbose too quickly.
 - INI is simple and friendly, but too limited and lacks specification.
-- JSON is structured and predictable, but too verbose, strict and lacks comments.
-- YAML is powerful but too permissive, error-prone, and has significant whitespace.
-- TOML is clear and structured but gets verbose too for bigger configs.

 YINI was created out of practical necessity: during the development of another project, none of the existing formats felt right.
 YINI reflects the same spirit as the project that inspired it — structured, flexible and predictable - yet simple,human friendly and clear.